lewagon/dotfiles/04-Front-End/08-Templating/05-Todo-List-React/README.md

 export default App;
 ```

-All we have to do is to use `{}` to write some Javascript as the value for `checked` on our checkbox.
+All we have to do is to use `{}` to write some JavaScript as the value for `checked` on our checkbox.

 Can you use this principle to make your checkboxes dynamically match the value of `done` on each checkbox?
 </details>